 Who can apply?

-Currently enrolled domestic students experiencing hardship can apply (criteria apply).
+Currently enrolled domestic students apply (criteria apply).

 - Be currently enrolled